hsanchezlandaverde/vgr-availability-svc/README.md

   - Install Python version `3.8`+
   - Download dependencies with the command `pip install -r requirements.txt`
   - Configure PostgreSQL database.
 You can use also a docker image to run the postgres container.
 After, you can use [Flyway](https://flywaydb.org/) to run the migrations located under the `./sql` folder (please create database before run flyway commands).
-  - Configure the next environment variables:
+  - Configure the next environment variables (mandatory):
     - `SERVER_HOST` the host address to listen (defaults to 0.0.0.0).
     - `SERVER_PORT` the TCP port to listen (defaults to 8092).
     - `SERVER_DEBUG` set to `true` for enable debug, `false` (default) otherwise.